JayThibs/Software-Engineering-Best-Practices-for-Data-Scientists/README.md

 # Design Best Practices

+# Code Review

+## Submitting a Pull Request for Code Review

+## Reviewing a Pull Request

 # Anki Deck

 One of the best ways to really learn something is through spaced repetition, so I've created an Anki deck of the best practices.
 I review parts of the deck about every 2 weeks while I walk on the treadmill at the gym (incline at 5 degrees for improved retention!).
 I will post the deck here sometime in the coming weeks.